Why Is My Dog Throwing Up? Causes by Vomit Color and When to See the Vet

 Motion Sickness and Stress

 Just as humans can feel queasy in a car, many dogs — particularly younger ones — develop motion sickness during travel.
 The inner ear sends conflicting signals, leading to drooling, yawning, and eventually vomiting.
 Anxiety can also trigger vomiting through the vagus nerve and gut-brain axis.
-If car trips consistently cause vomiting, dog car travel safety strategies — including gradual desensitization and, in severe cases, prescription anti-nausea medication — can help.
+If car trips consistently cause vomiting, our dog car sickness prevention guide — covering the 4-phase desensitization protocol, optimal car positioning, and a full medication comparison table — provides a structured approach to resolving both the physical and psychological components.

 Infections and Parasites (Including Parvovirus)

 Bacterial infections (Salmonella, Campylobacter), viral infections, and intestinal parasites (roundworms, hookworms, Giardia) all cause vomiting.
+If you suspect a parasitic cause, our dog deworming guide covers identification, treatment options, and a life-stage deworming schedule.
 Parvovirus deserves special attention in the US context: it is highly contagious, potentially fatal, and disproportionately affects unvaccinated puppies.
 Parvo vomiting is typically severe, bloody, and accompanied by profuse hemorrhagic diarrhea and rapid deterioration.
 Vaccination per the AVMA-recommended puppy schedule (starting at 6–8 weeks, boosters every 3–4 weeks until 16 weeks) is the most effective prevention.
 Any unvaccinated puppy vomiting with bloody stool needs emergency veterinary care.
+If you are also seeing blood in the stool, our dog bloody stool color guide covers how to distinguish hematochezia from melena and when each requires immediate action.

 If your dog also has respiratory symptoms alongside GI upset, it may be worth reviewing kennel cough and related infectious causes, since some infections affect multiple systems.